nalwayv/MyLeetCode/README.md

 - 1396\.
 Design Underground System
 - 1422\.
 Maximum Score After Splitting a String
 - 1431\.
 Kids With the Greatest Number of Candies
+- 1441\.
+Build an Array With Stack Operations
 - 1448\.
 Count Good Nodes in Binary Tree
 - 1455\.
 Check If a Word Occurs As a Prefix of Any Word in a Sentence
 - 1456\.
 Maximum Number of Vowels in a Substring of Given Length